anonymoususers186/AccCall/README.md

 ---
+---

-## We also use the pre-trained single-modality speech model ​MetricGAN+​ to evaluate some of our samples, and the test results are as follows:
+## We also ​use​ the pre-trained single-modality speech model ​MetricGAN+​​ to evaluate some of our samples. ​Even though the model has been trained on a large dataset, the test performance remains poor, and the test results are as follows:

 1_Clean
 [Click to download/play audio](https://anonymoususers186.github.io/AccCall/MetricGAN+/1_clean.wav)